carbon-design-system/carbon/docs/contribution/community-components.md

    to determine if the component will be published in core Carbon.
 3. **Response:** The CDSWG will respond with their decision.
 If they vote to publish, the maintainership changes from the contributor to the Carbon team.

-**How do I include my design assets in the component package?**

-If you're contributing design, you will add your sketch files to the community components [box folder](url here).
-In the monorepo, we will include the following files upon the creation of your directory: `behavior.md`, `history.md`, `visuals.md`, `readme.md`, `package.json`, and `rules.js`.
-The first three are the ones that pertain most to design documentation and guidance.
-You need to include a link of the box file in the `visuals.md` for people to find.
-The rest of the documentation will consist of written explanations aided with images.

 **What are the production guidelines for usage images?**